alibertowski/dotfiles/README.md

 # dotfiles
-Just my attempt at a dotfiles
+Just my attempt at a dotfiles (Not done yet).

 # Dependencies
 * bspwm